patters-match/gba-ezflash-iv-emulators/README.md

 1. assemble many ROMs into a large compilation and browse the games from a menu upon launch
    - *slow to load into EZ-Flash PSRAM before execution, contention within the single 64KB SRAM save*
 2. use the emulator as a plugin for the Pogoshell file manager
-   - *for older flashcart devices e.g. Flash2Advance*
+   - *only supports much older flashcart devices e.g. Flash2Advance*
 3. bundle each ROM with its own copy of the emulator
    - *best for EZ-Flash IV - plenty of SD card storage, quick to load*

-These emulators offer an Exit menu option, but typically this was intended for use case 2, so they need patching to function correctly with EZ-Flash IV.
+The Exit menu option was typically intended for Pogoshell so this function needs patching to function correctly with EZ-Flash IV flashcarts.

 ## Usage
 This compilation leverages my Python 3 [gba-emu-compilation-builders](https://github.com/patters-syno/gba-emu-compilation-builders) scripts, invoked by **build.bat** (for Windows) and **build.sh** (for macOS and Linux) to iterate through the ROMs in the current folder building a ```.gba``` executable for each.